Short-course Off-road Drivers Association

 The Short-course Off-road Drivers Association (usually abbreviated as SODA) was a short course off-road racing sanctioning body in the United States.

 History

 SODA began as a Midwestern United States off-road racing series in the early 1970s.
 Most races were held in Wisconsin but a few were held in Michigan.
 The crown jewel of the series was the off-road championship event held at the Crandon International Off-Road Raceway - the "home of the world championship off-road race".

-The vehicles used were primarily Trophy trucks, buggies (which were based on the original Volkswagen Beetle called Baja Bug), pickup trucks, and a few stock cars.
-All vehicles had heavily modified suspension.
+The vehicles used were primarily trophy trucks, buggies (which were based on the original Volkswagen Beetle called Baja Bugs), pickup trucks, and a few stock cars.
+All vehicles had heavily modified suspensions.

 Most drivers from SODA moved to CORR (Championship Off-Road Racing) after the 1997 season, which basically ended SODA's existence.
 A greatly diminished series continued on for at least a few years afterwards.